physical-computation/sunflower-embedded-system-emulator/README.md

 1. Change directory to `tools/source` from the root of the Sunflower tree.
 2. Run `./downloads.sh` in the directory `tools/source` relative to the root of the Sunflower tree.
 This will download the source for various tools needed for building the cross-compilers.
 3. From the root of the Sunflower tree, run `make cross-superH` to build the Hitachi SH cross compiler or `make cross-riscv` to build the RISC-V cross compiler.
+4. Change directory to `sim` from the root of the Sunflower tree.
+5. Run `make` to build the sunflower simulator itself.
+6. To run the sunflower simulator from any directory just by using the `sf` command, the `sim` directory needs to be added to `PATH`.
+This can be done with the command `export PATH="$PATH:path/to/sim/directory"`, filling in the correct path to your `sim` directory.
+If this command works as expected you can make it permanent by adding it to the bottom of your `~/.bashrc` file.

 **If you have trouble building on macOS, you might be running into [this](https://github.com/physical-computation/sunflower-simulator/issues/123) issue.**